 Our roots in parliament can be traced back to our formation itself by a small group of MPs.
 These roots have grown over the years and in the last Parliament we had over 100 members in the House of Commons and House of Lords and acted as the secretariat of three All Party Parliamentary Groups (APPGs).

 In addition, our highly successful series of delegations allows MPs and Peers to visit the region and experience its key issues first hand.
 Caabu has led over 60 parliamentary delegations to the Arab world since 1997.
-In 2016, we took a record 20 British politicians to the West Bank allowing them to witness the reality of life under occupation.

 We hope that this video